Having the MRP system drive the material requirements is

 The company using an MRP system should have procedures

 in place to perform as expected.
-The MRP system only knows two things,
+The MRP system only knows four things,

 If their is an order for a part and it doesn't have any on-hand the system